ptown2/Garrychet/README.md

 Garrychet
 =========

-A Ricochet gamemode on Garry's Mod 13
+A Ricochet gamemode clone on Garry's Mod 13.
+Experience the old Ricochet Gamemode in your hands!

 ### NOTE:
 This gamemode is still in under-development, any changes are very crucial and demanding.